marvin-j97/ptree/README.md

 ```

 # map
-Maps all leafs to new values.
+Maps all leaves to new values.
 Returns a new object/array.

 ``` javascript
 const root = new ptree({ a: 5, b: { c: 7, d: 8, e: 9} });